Dr. Lawrence Woolf

-Lawrence D. Woolf is a materials physicist and engineering manager in Mission Systems at General Atomics Aeronautical Systems, Inc. He received a Ph.D. in low temperature condensed matter physics from the University of California, San Diego in 1980 and a BA in physics (with high distinction) from Rutgers College (with highest honors) in 1975.
+Lawrence D. Woolf is a materials physicist and technical fellow at General Atomics Aeronautical Systems, Inc. He received a Ph.D. in low temperature condensed matter physics from the University of California, San Diego in 1980 and a BA in physics (with high distinction) from Rutgers College (with highest honors) in 1975.
 After a post-doctoral appointment at the Exxon Corporate Research Science Laboratory, Woolf joined General Atomics (GA) in 1982.
-At GA, he has been involved in the development of thin film materials, high temperature ceramic superconducting wire, electromagnetic turbulence control components, nuclear thermionic energy conversion, high temperature electrical insulators, thermophotovoltaic energy conversion, electronic properties of graphite fibers, and neutron transmutation doping of silicon.
-He has been project manager or lead scientist for over 40 programs involving the design, development, and production of a variety of advanced materials.Since 2007, Woolf has been President and Chairman of the Board of the General Atomics Sciences Education Foundation.
+At GA, he has been involved in the development of thin film coatings and other novel materials, high temperature ceramic superconducting wire, electromagnetic turbulence control components, nuclear thermionic energy conversion, high temperature electrical insulators, thermophotovoltaic energy conversion, electronic properties of graphite fibers, and neutron transmutation doping of silicon.
+He has been project manager or lead scientist for over 50 programs involving the design, development, and production of a variety of advanced materials.Since 2007, Woolf has been President and Chairman of the Board of the General Atomics Sciences Education Foundation.
 He initiated the Foundation web site in 1997 and has been responsible for all content.
 In 2010, he initiated the GASSSS program to involve more employees in education outreach; more than 685 have participated.
 In 2017, he initiated a Foundation partnership with TutorMate, to promote literacy and to help at-risk students learn to read on target by the end of first grade.
 In 2019, he helped develop a partnership between GA and the UCSD Division of Physical Sciences that resulted in GA supporting multiple undergraduate summer research experiences and mentorships.

 Woolf has been a member of 25 National Science Foundation review panels.
 He chaired the 2002 Committee of Visitors (COV) Review Panel for the NSF Instructional Materials Development Program, served on the 2005 COV panel, as well as the 2005 Expert Panel on the Future of the NSF Division of Elementary, Secondary, and Informal Education.
 He was on the steering and writing committees of the Workshop on the Future of Materials Science and Materials Engineering Education.
 He has performed site reviews on behalf of NSF for the following programs: GEMS Seeds of Science/Roots of Reading (2004); SRI Nanosense Program (2005-2007); National Center for Learning and Teaching in Nanoscale Science and Engineering (2005, as chair); Cornell High Energy Synchrotron Source (CHESS)(2012); National High Magnetic Field Laboratory (2014).
 He has also been a member of 5 Department of Energy review panels, twice as chairman.

 He co-edited the Summer 2006 and edited the Summer 2007 and Summer 2008 FEd newsletters.
 He co-organized 2 FEd sponsored invited sessions on undergraduate materials physics education for the 2008 APS March meeting and organized an invited session on preparing physics students for careers in industry for the 2009 APS March meeting.
 At the March 2010 APS meeting, he presented a tutorial on Physics Careers in Government Contracting: Defense and Energy and organized a session on Science Literacy, the Nature of Science and Religion.
 At the April 2011 APS meeting, he participated in a panel on student careers in physics, and organized an invited session on Educating and Exciting the Public about Physics.
-He was a member of the organizing committee of the Second Graduate Education in Physics Conference, where he organized sessions on preparing graduate students for non-academic careers.
-He is currently a member of the Joint Task Force on Undergraduate Physics Programs and is a member of the APS Development Advisory Committee.
+He was a participant in the 2022 APS Annual Leadership Meeting session on Broadening Our Community.

-Woolf is actively involved in education outreach activities at GA for grades K-12.
+Woolf has been actively involved in education outreach activities at GA for grades K-12.
 He developed the following education modules: It's a Colorful Life; Seeing the Light: The Physics and Materials Science of the Incandescent Light Bulb; Line of Resistance: Using a Graphite Pencil to Explore the Electrical Properties of Materials and Circuits; Staying Alive: The Physics, Mathematics, and Engineering of Safe Driving; and The Seasons: A Tale of the Sun, Earth, and Two Cities.
 He was one of the co-developers of the Exploration of Materials Science and Chromatics: The Science of Color modules.
 He has also developed education modules on electric energy bills, the Color of Ice, and the scientific research paper.

 He has given over 100 workshops to teachers and students and has developed numerous educational materials and posters, particularly in the area of color theory and has written numerous science education related articles.
 He was curriculum advisor/technical reviewer for the Lawrence Hall of Science FOSS middle school modules on Electronics as well as Force and Motion.
 Woolf was a curriculum advisor/technical reviewer for all 3 years of the BSCS Science: An Inquiry Approach high school program.
 He was on the advisory board of Across the Sciences, a multimedia professional development series for high school teachers.
-Woolf has also played an active role in trying to improve California state science education standards, framework, and instructional materials selection.
+Woolf also played an active role in trying to improve California state science education standards, framework, and instructional materials selection.
 He has been involved in over 250 local, state, and national education activities.